LemonPi/Clisp/README.md

  - first class procedures and by extension higher order procedures
  - lexical scoping so you don't have to worry about local variables clashing in called procedures
  - free typed arguments, e.g. (define (add x) ...) x is expected by the semantics to be a list, but not enforced
+ - ;; and ; comments, use double for start of line comments

 <a href="http://www.boost.org/users/download/"><img alt="Get boost" src="http://www.boost.org/style-v2/css_0/get-boost.png"></a> <br>